Main Index Pre-Tour Post-Tour Articles Previous Next

 The Parrots

 The Parrots, of course, was where it all began for me.
 Whether they are referred to as Parakeets, Parrotlets, Amazons, Rosellas, Lories, Conures, Lovebirds, Cockatoos, Macaws, or simply Parrots, it makes little difference to me, I like them all.
 It was Rainbow Lorikeets that I saw on the first day of the Tour in Melbourne, with Black Cockatoos and Green Rosellas coming next on the first cycling day in Tasmania.
 From that point forward, some member of the Parrot group was never very far away during the Tour, more or less.
 Even the frigid, bleak climate of Tierra del Fuego did not dissuade the Austral Parakeet from living there.
-Of the 350, or so, species of Parrots currently recognized, I was fortunate enough to see 54 in the wild.
+Of the 350, or so, species of Parrots currently recognized, I was fortunate enough to see 56 in the wild.
 South America was by far the most productive continent, and it included some of the most attractive and charismatic members of the family.
 Australia was not far behind, and though it had slightly fewer species overall, it made up for that with truly impressive numbers of individuals.
 India was rather poorly represented, and Africa was only a little better.
 That suggests to me that the group has not fared well in those continents since they reconnected with Eurasia, allowing intrusions of northern species into their habitats.
 Observing Parrots provided some of my most memorable experiences during the Tour, including seeing giant flocks of Black Cockatoos (and white ones as well) in Australia, and my first sighting of Blue-and-Yellow Macaws flying right over my head in the savannas of Brazil.
-The fact that almost 300 species remain unseen by me, is a nagging calling that may prompt me to do another tropical tour in the future, while seeing many of those species is still possible.
+The fact that almost 300 species remain unseen by me, is a nagging calling that may prompt me to do another tropical tour in the future, while seeing many of those species in the wild is still possible.
 Most Americans probably don't realize that the United States once was home to two native Parrot species, both of which are now extinct.
 I have a reproduction of Audubon's Carolina Parrot print hanging in my home as a reminder of what we have lost.

 Parrots